francescocamussoni/Deep_Learning_IB/Practica1/readme.md

-Excercises from practice work 1
+Excercises from practice work 1: introduction to ML